 *Visitor and 30-minute parking spaces will be labeled as such.
 The APSU parking regulations and map can be found at www.apsu.edu/police/parking.

-Any students who do not live in residence housing and would like to have a campus post office box can come to the service window to pay and be assigned a campus P.O.
-Box.
-The Campus Post Office functions as a contract station with the U.S. Postal Service.
-All general services are provided.
+The Post Office operates as a full contract postal unit station with the U.S. Postal Service.
+Students may purchase forever stamps, mail letters and packages, issue postal money orders; and the Post Office accepts pre paid FedEx, UPS Ground and packages for pickup and shipping.
 Service window hours are 8 a.m.-3:30 p.m.
 Monday-Friday, and closed weekends and when the University is closed.
 Boxes may still be checked after normal operating hours.

 Because Army ROTC is an elective, students may participate during their freshman and sophomore years without any obligation to join the Army.
 Students who choose to participate in Army ROTC throughout their college careers will participate in challenging physical and mental exercises in order to prepare to be commissioned as officers in the Army.
 Junior military officers are paid very competitively with respect to recent college graduates in numerous fields, receive full medical and dental benefits, have 30 days of paid leave per year and have outstanding continuing educational opportunities, among many other benefits.

 Student Affairs provides opportunities for students to build alliances between the classroom and campus life and experience the excitement and responsibility that comes from being an active member of a community of higher learning.
 The vice president’s office serves as an advocate for students and supports student learning, engagement and personal and professional development.